How can I teach Reading Comprehension to a child with Autism?

 Once your students are successful at understanding and answering oral WH questions it’s time to move on to answering written questions.
 I like to start with an activity which gives a field of 2 or 3 answers to choose from, like these WH Questions Mats (which have picture clues) or these WH Questions Clip Cards.

 The next step is to move onto open ended WH Questions.
-I’ve created a set of WH Questions Spinner Games to work on this goal.
+I’ve created WH Questions Spinner Games to work on this goal.

 Do you use Interactive Books in your classroom or homeschool?
-They’re a great way to work on reading comprehension without students having to do any writing.
-Books like my Nouns Interactive Book require students to read a short sentence and complete it by finding the correct picture.
+They’re a great activity for engaging students to work on reading comprehension without them having to do any writing.

 Reading simple clues is another fun activity to work on reading comprehension, such as my Clue Cards Mats or perhaps your students will enjoy Cut & Paste Sentence Comprehension Worksheets.

-It’s important to give students lots of practice with sentence level reading comprehension skills before moving on to paragraphs and more complex passages.
-So if you’d like to check out more of my beginner level comprehension activities you can see them HERE.
+It’s important to give students lots of practice with sentence level reading comprehension skills before moving on to paragraphs and more complex passages - check out more of my beginner level comprehension activities HERE.

 Kirsten